iiotntust/1141Robot_UPTP/README.md

 1. One tray - keep status in robot memory (occupied or vacant)
 2. Two trays, one at the essential location and one at another with an angle(30 degrees).
 - #### Task 5.
 GUI
+  (EPSON robot functionality, practice only, cannot download to the controller due to being locked by an unknown password.)
 - ##### A. Functionality:
 1. GUI#1 - stack up tokens and blocks alternately at fixture (from feeder to fixture); one button to stack and the other to unstack.
 2. GUI#2 - Move tokens and blocks into the tray from the feeder to the tray (fixture optional); one button forward and one return.